 For some of us, the New Year is the start of something new.
 Whether it’s about having a new perspective in life or a change in lifestyle.

 When it comes to lifestyle, many of us wanted to be healthier and fitter.
-A way to do that is by eating more whole foods and incorporating exercise in your routine.
+A way to do that is by eating more whole foods and incorporating exercise into your routine.

 Before you get too excited to start an exercise regimen, it’s important to learn the proper form and technique to keep you injury-free.